 Finding a Rental Car in Croatia

 You can use rental comparison websites to search for the best deals appertaining to your dates.
-That is, if you don’t have a preferred rental company that you use as standard when you travel.
+Discover Cars is a great platform that allows you to compare and contrast different deals from various providers.

 As above, you need to make your booking in advance.
 This is particularly true if you are hoping to rent an automatic car (Hey American readers!).